|2015 13th TJSC Application Instructions:

 locations throughout the state.
 For the next several years,

-students from Tucson, their families and friends often had to travel to
+students from Tucson, their families and friends travelled to

-Phoenix and even as far away as Flagstaff to attend the event.
+the Phoenix area and often as far away as Flagstaff to attend the event.

 By 2001, enrollment in Japanese courses in Arizona had skyrocketed.
-In Tucson, in addition to the Japanese classes offered by the University of Arizona and Pima Community College's East Campus, PCC's West, Downtown and Northwest campuses added Japanese language sequences.
-In response to the flood of applicants, the statewide contest adopted a percentage system to determine how many students from each university, college, and region of the state would be accepted.
+In Tucson alone, in addition to the Japanese classes offered by the University of Arizona and Pima Community College's East Campus, PCC's West, Downtown and Northwest Campuses added Japanese language sequences.
+In response to the increased number of applicants to the contest, the AATJ adopted a percentage system to determine how many students from each university, college, and region of the state could participate.
+Unfortunately, this meant that a large number of potential participants had to be turned away.
+As a result, in 2002, Yosei Sugawara, Pima's East Campus lead Japanese language instructor, approached the chair of East Campus' Language Department, with the idea of returning to the origins of the event by organizing a local Japanese speech contest in which all of Tucson's students could take part.

-In 2002, it was decided that there were enough Japanese classes in Tucson to support a local contest in which all interested students could participate.
-When the announcement was made that the 1st Annual Tucson Japanese Speech Contest would be held in Spring 2003, Tucson's colleges, universities, local organizations and businesses offered financial support and a number of faculty members and community members volunteered their time to make the contest a success.
+With Pima Community College's enthusiastic approval, it was announced that the 1st Annual Tucson Japanese Speech Contest (TJSC) would be held in Spring 2003.
+Tucson-area colleges, universities, local organizations and businesses stepped forward to provide financial support and a number of faculty and community members volunteered their time to make the contest a success.
+When the first TJSC was held on April 5th, over 100 audience members watched as Tucson's students presented their speeches in PCC's East Campus' Community Room.

 Tucson Japanese Speech Contest Committee (TJSCC) was formed in 2002.